Hudsonps/setting-up-my-system/README.md

 - if you want to have multiple linters active, use the settings JSON (either global or local) directly; for example, to have pylint, flake8 and pydocstyle enabled, have the parameters *python.linting.pylintEnabled*, *python.linting.flake8Enabled* and *python.linting.pydocstyle* all set to true.

+#### **Adjusting the Linters verbosity in VSCode**

-Moreover, you can control how verbose these linters should be as well.
-Pylint, flake8 and pydocstyle use the following parameters on the settings JSON: *python.linting.pylintArgs*, *python.linting.flake8Args* and *python.pydocstyleArgs*", respectively.
+The verbosity of the linters Pylint, flake8 and pydocstyle use the following parameters on the settings JSON: *python.linting.pylintArgs*, *python.linting.flake8Args* and *python.pydocstyleArgs*", respectively (more info for additional linters can be found on the VSCode page).
 I usually set *python.linting.pylintArgs": ["--enable=F,E,W,C,R"]*, where the letters correspond to different kinds of messages pylint may display (F: fatal; E: error; W: warning; C: convention; R: refactoring).
 For flake8, the options are F, E and W. For pycodestyle, the options are E and W.

+## **Controlling environments with VSCode**